 |Windows Server 2008 SP2||January 14, 2020|

-* We recommend using the latest supported version of an operating system when deploying a new server.
-This is because a server with such OS has the longest potential lifetime before its OS Vendor Termination Date.
+* Plesk recommends using the latest supported version of an operating system when deploying a new server because a server with a current OS has the longest potential lifetime before its OS Vendor Termination Date.

-If your Plesk version is approaching its End of Life phase or operating system is approaching its Vendor Termination Date, we recommend migrating your Plesk to the latest Plesk version and a newer supported operating system.
+If a user’s Plesk version is approaching its End of Life phase or the OS is approaching its Vendor Termination Date, Plesk recommends migrating to the latest Plesk version and a supported operating system.
+If a user needs migration instructions, advice, or if the user would prefer to let Plesk professionals handle the migration, the user should contact the Plesk Professional Services team.